-- (2) Malaria is associated with stunting and malnutrition in childhood^{30, 31} which predisposes to the development of hypertension in later life. ^{19, 23, 32}
+2. Malaria is associated with stunting and malnutrition in childhood,^{30,31} which predisposes to the development of hypertension in later life.^{19,23,32}

-Although the biological pathways have not been fully characterized, postulated mechanisms involved in the development of hypertension following stunting and chronic malnutrition include reduced nephron numbers 18 and premature senescence in the kidney which is particularly prominent when there is rapid weight gain after growth restriction.
-33 In addition, Jamaican survivors of severe acute malnutrition in childhood were found at age 30 years to have markedly smaller left ventricular outflow tracts with reduced cardiac output in the presence of elevated peripheral resistance, a pattern of changes that is likely to lead to hypertension in later life.
-34 - (3) Malaria is a cause of chronic inflammation35 and inflammation predisposes to cardiovascular diseases in high-income countries.36 In a prospective study of 20525 female US health professionals, there was a linear relationship between baseline C-reactive protein levels and incident hypertension.37 Patients with inflammatory bowel disease and rheumatoid arthritis have increased arterial stiffness, which precedes hypertension.38-40 The link between inflammatory conditions and hypertension may be related to perturbations in the levels of endothelial-based growth factors.
-Angiopoietin-2 (Ang-2) is a multimeric ligand of the Tie 2 receptor, part of a vascular specific tyrosine kinase signaling pathway that is essential for vessel development and stability.41 Ang-2 is predominantly secreted by endothelial cells and some smooth muscle cells in many inflammatory and angiogenic states.
-Ang-2 levels are elevated in children with severe malaria in several different settings^{35, 42-45} and in returning travellers infected with malaria46.
-Ang-2 levels predict cardiovascular disease in children with chronic kidney disease.47

-Although no causal association has been established, several studies have demonstrated an association between Ang-2 levels and arterial stiffness and BP in adults.^{48, 49}
+Although the biological pathways have not been fully characterized, postulated mechanisms involved in the development of hypertension after stunting and chronic malnutrition include reduced nephron numbers18 and premature senescence in the kidney, which is particularly prominent when there is rapid weight gain after growth restriction.33 In addition, Jamaican survivors of severe acute malnutrition in childhood were found at the age of 30 years to have markedly smaller left ventricular outflow tracts with reduced cardiac output in the presence of elevated peripheral resistance, a pattern of changes that is likely to lead to hypertension in later life.34

+3. Malaria is a cause of chronic inflammation,35 and inflammation predisposes to cardiovascular diseases in high-income countries.36 In a prospective study of 20525 female US health professionals, there was a linear relationship between baseline C-reactive protein levels and incident hypertension.37 Patients with inflammatory bowel disease and rheumatoid arthritis have increased arterial stiffness, which precedes hypertension.38-40 The link between inflammatory conditions and hypertension may be related to perturbations in the levels of endothelial-based growth factors.
+Angiopoietin-2 (Ang-2) is a multimeric ligand of the Tie 2 receptor, part of a vascular-specific tyrosine kinase signaling pathway that is essential for vessel development and stability.41 Ang-2 is predominantly secreted by endothelial cells and some smooth muscle cells in many inflammatory and angiogenic states (Figure).
+Ang-2 levels are elevated in children with severe malaria in several different settings35,42-45 and in returning travellers infected with malaria.46 Ang-2 levels predict cardiovascular disease in children with chronic kidney disease.47 Although no causal association has been established, several studies have demonstrated an association between Ang-2 levels and arterial stiffness and BP in adults.48,49

-Testing the hypothesis
+Testing the Hypothesis

-Observational studies
+Observational Studies

 Ecological studies examining BP levels in relation to malaria incidence are hampered by the lack of finely scaled data on the relevant BP distributions.
-A worldwide study on BP levels had scarce raw data on BP from sSA where most malaria endemic countries are situated.
-In contrast there are good epidemiological data on the spatial and temporal distribution of malaria.
-Although traditional case-control studies (with malaria as the exposure and hypertension as the outcome) could provide an efficient way to test the hypothesis, they are limited by the non-specificity and non-durability of immunological markers for malaria, a prerequisite for identifying individuals who have previously been exposed to malaria.
-This limitation also applies to the potential use of propensity scores to assemble groups that are comparable in their risk of malaria: in order to generate such scores reliable long term measures of malaria would be needed.
+A worldwide study on BP levels had scarce raw data on BP from sub-Saharan Africa, where most malaria endemic countries are situated.1 In contrast, there are good epidemiological data on the spatial and temporal distribution of malaria.50

+Although traditional case-control studies (with malaria as the exposure and hypertension as the outcome) could provide an efficient way to test the hypothesis, they are limited by the nonspecificity and nondurability of immunologic markers for malaria, a prerequisite for identifying individuals who have previously been exposed to malaria.^{51-53} This limitation also applies to the potential use of propensity scores54 to assemble groups that are comparable in their risk of malaria; in order to generate such scores reliable immunologic markers of malaria exposure would be needed.

 A life-course epidemiological approach with longitudinal cohorts from the antenatal period or birth would allow the study of many of the postulated pathways through which malaria could be leading to hypertension in LMIC.
 Studies of pregnant women and children exposed to malaria in demographic surveillance systems with good quality ascertainment of exposure status are necessary.
-However most demographic surveillance systems in LMIC were only set up in the last 15 years, and therefore may not have accumulated enough follow-up time to examine these outcomes, assuming that the biases of such retrospective studies can be overcome.
-Prospective surveillance on the other hand would also require long follow-up and be expensive to conduct.
+However, most demographic surveillance systems in LMIC were only set up in the last 15 years, and therefore may not have accumulated enough followup time to examine these outcomes, assuming that the biases of such retrospective studies can be overcome.
+Prospective surveillance, however, would also require long follow-up and be expensive to conduct.